pdwetz/KindleBookHelper/README.md

 ## Overview
 Converts raw text file to MOBI html format that can be consumed by KindleGen/Previewer.
 It provides fairly basic formatting/functionality and only includes code for poetry at the moment.
-It will generate navigation, including a linkable table of contents.
+It will generate navigation, including a linkable table of contents to each poem.
-Some additional text can be included via the json parameter.
+Some additional text can be included via the book metadata file.

 ## Output
 All files utilize an "URL-friendly" version of the book title (lowercase with special characters and spaces encoded or removed)